Hinduism and Judaism: Theological similarities

 Scholarly comparisons of Hinduism and Judaism were common during the Age of Enlightenment as part of arguments concerning the deistic worldview.
 Hananya Goodman states that Hinduism and Judaism have played an important role in European discussions of idolatry, spirituality, primitive theories of race, language, mythologies, etc.

+Later Jewish scholars also compared Kabbalah with Indian religious and philosophical traditions.
+Rabbi and editor Asriel Günzig published a 1900 Hebrew essay often translated as "Kabbalah and Indian Philosophy", in Ha-Eshkol, in which he compared Kabbalah with Indian thought.
+Boaz Huss writes that Günzig drew on translations of the Upanishads, referred to Schopenhauer's high regard for the Vedas, and argued for a "wonderful resemblance" between Indian and Israelite religion.

 Both religions were regarded by some scholars to be ethnic religions, and not promoting conversions.
 Adherents of both religions, however, are found across the world.
 Both religions share common elements in regard to a complicated system of laws, purity codes, and dietary restrictions, for defining their communities.

 Judaism has been compared to Hinduism by new religious movement founder Rajneesh and Steve J. Rosen, an International Society for Krishna Consciousness adherent.
 Both cite the similarities between Brahmins and Jews who viewed themselves as "God's chosen people".
 Rosen adds that the former had a "community of priests" while the latter had a "Kingdom of Priests".

 David Flusser says that the record of Abraham has many similarities with the story of Yajnavalkya from the Upanishads, stating that "One can easily discover parallels in the Upanishads to the Abraham legend".

 American biologist Constantine Samuel Rafinesque (1783–1840), in his book The American Nations, discusses linguistic and traditional similarities between the two religions.